Csi18nAlistairMann/vic-cipher/Investigation of VIC Cipher.md

 Second transposition tableau
 - same source as figure 2
 - the disruption areas are marked with a " * " before they start
 - note [9] halfway down.
 In the book that's a 5.
-There may be others
+There may be others.
+The code does generate a 5.
 ```
 3 0 2 7 4 3 0 4 2 8 7 7 1 2
 5 13 2 9 7 6 14 8 3 12 10 11 1 4